 EATS has established the Library Research Grant (LRG) since 2014 to give its members the opportunity to travel to a library within Europe for a short research stay.
+In 2017, LRG abolished the restrictions on the location of relevant libraries and archives.
 Grants were allocated depending on the fund available and the number of received applications.

 The winners of the 2016 LRG were (in alphabetical order of surnames):